Mountain Shadows opened in January 1976 as an Elementary program in the basement of St. Andrews Episcopal Church in Boulder.

 Four miles east of downtown Boulder; 10 miles southwest of downtown Louisville; 11 miles west of downtown Erie.

 - 40,000 square feet of academic classroom space

 - 4,000-square foot multipurpose room with full stage and sound booth

 Head of School

-All programs are 5 days (half days available through second year Primary)
+All programs are 5 days (half days available through age 4):